AEW All Out lineup: The updated card for the Labor Day weekend event, Casino Battle Royale entrants list - Pro Wrestling Dot Net

 -The women’s Casino Battle Royale (Entrants: Nyla Rose, Thunder Rosa, Tay Conti, Red Velvet, Big Swole, Penelope Ford, Julia Hart, Allie, Diamante, and 12 TBA).

-Powell’s POV: The winners of the Lucha Brothers vs. Jungle Boy and Luchasaurus match on Friday’s AEW Rampage will earn the right to challenge the Young Bucks for the AEW Tag Titles.
+Powell’s POV: The Lucha Brothers beat Jungle Boy and Luchasaurus match on Friday’s AEW Rampage to earn the right to challenge the Young Bucks for the AEW Tag Titles.
+The Miro vs. Kingston match for the TNT Title was also announced on Rampage.
 AEW will be holding a fan fest on September 3-4 at Renaissance Schaumburg Convention Center, and the September 3 edition of Rampage will also be held on September 3 at NOW Arena.

 Be the first to comment